romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_amphibolitization**.
 Sketch depicting the model proposed by [Tilhac (2017)](https://doi.org/10.25949/22281616.v1) & [Henry _et al._ (2017)](https://doi.org/10.1016/j.epsl.2017.05.028) for the formation of type-3 pyroxenites, preferentially from on a protolith similar to those of type-1 pyroxenites; increasing deformation by axial compression and shear eventually stacks pyroxenites layers (**1 & 2**) creating preferential pathways for fluid percolation and amphibolitization (**3**).

-Accordingly, where sheath folds affect pyroxenites (in the lower part of the pyroxenite-rich domain), the latter are systematically of type 3, and particularly strongly amphibolitized (_e.g._, **Fig_hornblendite-sample**).
-This observation suggests that most of the hydration was syn-kinematic of the high-shear strain deformation episode (D<sub>1</sub>) and that metamorphic amphibolitization (which produced undeformed idiomorphic Amp) is mostly post-kinematic and contemporaneous to the regional amphibolite-facies metamorphism during exhumation stage D<sub>3</sub>.
+Where sheath folds affect pyroxenites (in the lower part of the pyroxenite-rich domain), the latter are systematically of type 3, and particularly strongly amphibolitized (_e.g._, **Fig_hornblendite-sample**).
+This observation suggests that most of the hydration was syn-kinematic of the high-shear strain deformation episode and that metamorphic amphibolitization (which produced undeformed idiomorphic Amp) is mostly post-kinematic, potentially contemporaneous to the regional amphibolite-facies metamorphism.

 <img src="cabo-ortegal/fieldguide_figures/hornblendite-sample.png"
 style="max-width: 75%; max-height: 1000px; height: auto;"/>